-Interest income is recognised in the statement of comprehensive income for all interest bearing instruments on an accrual basis using the effective interest method based on actual purchase price.
+Interest income is recognised in profit or loss for all interest bearing instruments on an accrual basis using the effective interest method based on actual purchase price.
 Interest income includes income earned on cash and cash equivalents and term deposits.